Shalika germs for tamely ramified elements in $GL_n$: Orbital integrals

 \subsection{Moy-Prasad theory}

 Introducing some Moy-Prasad theory will be convenient for the statement of our results -- we will do it in this section.
 However, this section may be skipped on a first reading, and is not essential for any of our proofs.
 We will only sketch this for $G=GL_n$.
 For any point the Bruhat-Tits building of $G$, denoted $x\in \mathfrak{B}$, as well as a real number $r\in \R$, Moy and Prasad define subspaces $\fg_{x,\geq r}\subset \fg(F)$ (and also $\fg_{x,r},\fg_{x,>r}$, etc.).
-Suppose $x$ lies in the apartment of our chosen maximal torus, then $\fg_{x,\geq r}$ can be described as e.g. for generic $x$ this is an Iwahori subalgebra, and for $x=0$ the hyperspecial $\fg(\cO)$.
+Suppose $x$ lies in the apartment of our chosen maximal split torus $T$, and we identify the apartment as $X_*(T)\otimes_{\Z}\R$, then $\fg_{x,\geq r}$ can be described as When $r=0$, for generic $x$ this is an Iwahori subalgebra, and for $x=0$ the hyperspecial $\fg(\cO)$.

 There are analogous notions for the group $G$ itself, which we denote $G_{x,\geq r}$.
 Basically, they can be defined using the exponential map between root subalgebras and subgroups.
 Again, if $x=0$ (in our chosen coordinates) we get the hyperspecial and if $x$ is generic, say in the fundamental alcove, we get the ''standard" Iwahori.